Barnwell: The injuries shaking up the NFL playoff race

 Rob Gronkowski, New England Patriots

-Gronk didn't play this week with the Patriots on bye, but with New England's star tight end missing three of the past four games before the break with a back injury, Tom Brady has suffered.
+Gronk didn't play this week with the Patriots on their bye, but with New England's star tight end missing three of the past four games before the break with a back injury, Tom Brady has suffered.
 His raw numbers are mostly the same, but Brady has relied far more heavily on yards after catch to build the offense without Gronkowski in the fold.

-With Gronkowski on the field this season, Brady has completed 66.9 percent of his throws, averaged 8.1 air yards per pass, and posted a Total QBR of 70.6.
+With Gronkowski on the field this season, Brady has completed 66.9 percent of his throws, averaged 8.1 air yards per pass and posted a Total QBR of 70.6.
 Without Gronk, Brady has completed just 61.9 percent of his throws, a below-average figure in 2018.
 Brady is averaging just under 7.0 air yards per throw, with his receivers making up the difference by leaping from 5.1 yards after catch per pass to 6.8 yards per pass.
 Thanks in part to an increased sack rate, Brady's QBR falls all the way to 46.0.

 This is nothing new.
 Over the previous five seasons, Brady took 1,990 dropbacks with Gronk on the field and 1,037 without the future Hall of Fame tight end.
 Brady's Total QBR fell from 75.7 to 62.4 without Gronkowski around, as his numbers fell across the board in virtually every category.
 Without Gronk, Brady basically went from looking like Aaron Rodgers to putting up numbers closer to what Matthew Stafford or Andy Dalton did over the same time frame:

 There's obviously no replacing Gronk, who might be the most physically dominant tight end in league history.
 At this point, with a two-game lead in the AFC East, the Patriots probably need to be conservative with Gronkowski, whose back issues have led to multiple season-ending surgeries.
-The Pats shouldn't be aggressive about rushing him back for a road game against the Jets next Sunday, and honestly, I would think twice about running him onto the field against a Vikings defense in Week 13 that can be brutal on opposing receivers.
+The Pats shouldn't be aggressive about rushing him back for a road game against the Jets next Sunday, and honestly, I would think twice about running him onto the field in Week 13 against a Vikings defense that can be brutal on opposing receivers.
 The target should be Week 15 against the Steelers, a team that Gronk has ripped apart in years past, in a matchup that could determine whether the Patriots land a first-round bye in the AFC.

 Eric Berry, Kansas City Chiefs

 Let's finish up with a player who has been missing all season.
-It has now been 25 games since we saw Kansas City's star safety, and when Berry misses Monday night's mouth-watering game against the Rams, it'll be 26 straight absences.
+It has now been 25 games since we saw Kansas City's star safety, and when Berry misses Monday night's mouthwatering game against the Rams, it'll be 26 straight absences.
 The five-time Pro Bowler missed 15 games in 2017 with a ruptured Achilles and has been out for the entirety of 2018 with a Haglund's deformity impacting his other heel.
 There's no timetable for his return.

-At 9-1, the Chiefs haven't shown effects of playing without Berry, but the Chiefs badly missed him late in their loss to the Patriots, when New England set up its game-winning field goal by targeting Gronk, who was covered by reserve defensive back Josh Shaw.
-Berry helped shut down Gronkowski in the season-opening upset of the Patriots last season before suffering the Achilles injury late in the game.
+At 9-1, Kansas City hasn't shown effects of playing without Berry, but the Chiefs badly missed him late in their loss to the Patriots, when New England set up its game-winning field goal by targeting Gronk, who was covered by reserve defensive back Josh Shaw.
+Berry helped shut down Gronkowski in the season-opening upset of the Patriots last year before suffering the Achilles injury late in the game.

 Chiefs, Rams set for showdown of NFL's elite